Over 4 Hours of Step-by-Step Sales Training

 It’s a big shift in thinking, and a big shift in the way you sell.

-And it’s the next step in transforming your prospect from skeptical onlooker to an invested advocate in the project.
+And it’s the next step in transforming your prospect from a skeptical onlooker to an invested advocate in the project.

 In this episode, you’ll learn how value-based selling works, how you can value things that seem impossible to value, and how to implement value-based selling right away.